Robert McBride (police officer)

 In February 2014 McBride was appointed as executive director of the Independent Police Investigative Directorate.
 In March 2015 he was suspended from this position by the Minister of Police.
-The decision was set aside by the Constitutional Court of South Africa in September 2016.
+The decision was set aside by the Constitutional Court of South Africa in September 2016 in McBride v Minister of Police.
 He has been appointed as head of the Foreign Branch of the State Security Agency from 1 July 2020.